 Following the Paleo diet plan can be a bit tricky as it can be challenging to know which foods you should include in your diet and which foods you should avoid.
 Here is a healthy Paleo diet food list with some foods that you should include in your diet:

-- Heart-healthy unrefined oils, such as olive, coconut, flaxseed, walnut and avocado oil
+- Heart-healthy unrefined oils: olive, coconut, flaxseed, walnut and avocado oil

 Foods to Avoid on the Paleo Diet Plan